Non-Sedated Auditory Brainstem Response / Otoacoustic Emission Hearing Tests (ABR/BAER/OAE)

 What does this all mean for a patient?

-It means that an ABR/OAE can be obtained in our office on a child/infant who is actively moving and playing around, eating food, chewing gum... all without being attached to wires.
+It means that an ABR/OAE can be obtained in our office on a child/infant who is (calmly) moving and playing around... all without being attached to wires.
 No sedation.
 No medications.
 No needles.
 No pain.
 Testing as shown on to the right is no longer necessary!

-However, for those rare patients who are not able to tolerate even having electrodes placed or keep ear plugs in, we do offer safe sedated ABR/OAE testing as well using this technology.
+For those patients who are not able to tolerate even having electrodes placed or keep ear plugs in, we do offer safe sedated ABR/OAE testing as well using this technology.
 The sedation is provided by an anesthesiologist inside a hospital operating room to provide the safest possible environment.

 Watch a video showing how this testing is performed on a young child below or here.